My shopping cart

 Feedback in your makerspace is still crucial, you don’t want anyone lost, confused and frustrated, but feedback shouldn’t be something that learning hinges on.
 The Process/Product Model centers around students finding their own way, investigating and discovering the things that they are most interested in.
 As an instructor, your job is to facilitate that exploration.
 While this Model is more open-ended and requires a more fully outfitted space, it’s the perfect choice if you’re looking to operate a space centered around the utter joy of discovery.

-While the Epistemological Model doesn’t outwardly give you an idea of what supplies your space is going to need, it does give you an opportunity to utilize the materials that already exist within the space.
-From the dusty 3D printer in the corner to the box of Cubelets on the shelf, introducing new knowledge or concepts into an otherwise “boring” area is the perfect way to rejuvenate the learning surrounding it.
-And, who knows, maybe your students will design a medical breakthrough!
+While the Epistemological Model doesn’t outwardly give you an idea of what supplies your space is going to need, it does give you an opportunity to make use of the materials that already exist within the space.
+Introducing new knowledge or concepts into an otherwise “boring” area is the perfect way to rejuvenate the learning surrounding it.

 Now, at PCS Edventures, we don’t like to play favorites.
-In our makerspaces, we utilize each of these three models of curriculum at the same time.
+We believe that you can utilize each of these three models of curriculum at the same time.
 By stimulating new discovery, narrowing the focus and letting imaginations run wild with each student, every day inside a makerspace is as different as the learners inside.
 It’s up to you to figure out what works best for each student, each age group and each area of study.
 So, which model is right for you?

 After deciding which model is right for your environment, it’s time to go shopping!
 But, before you grab that checkbook, you’ve got a few things to consider.